The ANMF (SA Branch) leadership team and council (which is comprised of Executive

 Adj Assoc Professor Elizabeth Dabars AM, CEO/Secretary

-In the 2014 Elizabeth was awarded a Member of the Order of Australia (AM) in the Queen’s Birthday Honours List in recognition of significant service to medical administration, particularly to nursing and midwifery, and to community and mental health organisations.
+Elizabeth became a member (AM) in the General Division of the Order of Australia in June 2014 in recognition of her significant service to medical administration, particularly to nursing and midwifery, and to community and mental health organisations.

 Rob Bonner, Director, Operations and Strategy

-Rob Bonner is the Director, Operations & Strategy for the Australian Nursing and Midwifery Federation (SA Branch).
-His role includes leadership of the South Australia Branch’s industrial, education and membership programs.
+Rob is the Director, Operations & Strategy for the Australian Nursing and Midwifery Federation (SA Branch).
+His role includes leadership of the SA Branch’s industrial, education and membership programs.

-He is a member of the Steering Committee, Rosemary Bryant AO Research Centre a collaborative research centre established by the ANMF (SA Branch) and the University of South Australia and a Director of the Rosemary Bryant Foundation and of Union Legal SA.
+He is also Deputy Chair of the Steering Committee, Rosemary Bryant AO Research Centre a collaborative research centre established by the ANMF (SA Branch) and the University of South Australia, a Director of the Rosemary Bryant Foundation and a Trustee of Union Legal SA.
+Rob is also a member of the Executive of SA Unions.

 ANMF (SA Branch) Elected Council